Semyon Varlamov, Islanders beat Lightning 2-1 in Game 1

 TAMPA, Fla.
-(AP) — Semyon Varlamov and the New York Islanders are on a roll.

-The veteran goaltender made 30 saves to outplay Andrei Vasilevskiy, and the Islanders got goals from Mathew Barkov and Ryan Pulock to hold off defending champion Tampa Bay 2-1 in Game 1 of the Stanley Cup semifinals.
+(AP)Semyon Varlamov made 30 saves and the New York Islanders got goals from Mathew Barzal and Ryan Pulock to beat the defending champion Tampa Bay Lightning 2-1 on Sunday in Game 1 of the Stanley Cup semifinals.

-The Lightning lost a series opener for the first time this postseason.
-It’s also the first series deficit they’ve faced since dropping Game 1 of last year’s Cup final to the Dallas Stars.

-“In our minds Varly is one of the best goalies in the league.
-When there is a chance against him he’s been there all year for us,” New York’s Jordan Eberle said, adding the Islanders are building confidence by the victory.

 Varlamov won his fourth straight playoff start, joining teammate Ilya Sorokin as only the third pair of goaltenders from the same team to have personal winning streaks of at least four games in a single postseason.